 Baby Steps 1 and 2 – Saving $1,000 and Destroying All Debt

 Following the plan, we started doing a budget.
-We started killing off our debts.

-And, insanely enough, we started having fun eating at home, selling our crap on eBay, and watching our net worth climb out of the negative digits.
+It was a slow and rocky start, but insanely enough, we started having fun eating at home, selling our crap on eBay, and watching our net worth climb out of the negative digits.

 One reason I think Dave Ramsey’s plan works for so many is that it is incredibly simple.